 The date for the meeting of the Electoral College is established by federal election law (United States Code.
 Title 3, chapter 1, section 7).
-In 2004, the designated day for the meeting of the Electoral College was Monday, December 13.
-This statute was enacted in 1934 after the 20th Amendment changed the date for the presidential inauguration from March 4 to January 20.
+In 2020, the designated day for the meeting of the Electoral College is Monday, December 14.
+This date is set by a federal law enacted in 1934, after the 20th Amendment changed the date for the presidential inauguration from March 4 to January 20.

 The people have the right, under the U.S. Constitution, to vote for U.S. Representatives.
 The 17th Amendment (ratified in 1913) gave the people the right to vote for U.S. Senators (who were elected by state legislatures under the original Constitution).
 However, the people have no federal constitutional right to vote for President or Vice President or for their state’s members of the Electoral College.
 Instead, the Constitution (Article II, section 1, clause 2) provides:

 “Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors, equal to the whole Number of Senators and Representatives to which the State may be entitled in the Congress….”

 As the U.S. Supreme Court observed in the 1892 case of McPherson v.
 Blacker:

 “The constitution does not provide that the appointment of electors shall be by popular vote, nor that the electors shall be voted for upon a general ticket, nor that the majority of those who exercise the elective franchise can alone choose the electors.” …